HNSS-US/DelTech/CSC/CSC114/C++Header-Files.md

 ### Header files used so far in class:
 #### iostream (iostream.h)
 The manipulators in this library affect the format of stream operations.
+"The iostreams saves us from having to directly deal with the hardware's
+input/output ports."
-Note that iomanip contains additional manipulators.
+*(Note: the iomanip contains additional manipulators.)*

 | Manipulators    | Action |
 |-----------------|:-------|